desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 * `spender`: Address who would be revoked the permission of the given token;
 * `token_id`: Id of the target token.

-An example of the message to revoke an operator to a token:
+Here an example meesage to revoke an operator to a token:
 ```json
 {
     "revoke": {